ZigaSajovic/CppML/README.md

 static_assert(
               std::is_same_v<T1, List>);
 ```
 which can now be used to design a base class for the tuple.
-Because our elements are tagged, we can locate them in the layout (and return the one tagged by `2`, when the user requests the `2` element).
+You can find this example explained in detail [here](https://github.com/ZigaSajovic/optimizing-the-memory-footprint-of-std-tuple).

 ### Creating a linear hierarchy of Policy classes from a flat parameter pack